Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-Introduction_to_Polkadot/1-Introduction_to_Polkadot_Slides.md

 > (1) Real-time, secure, global consensus on system state

-Polkadot's state (account balances, chains, governance votes, etc.) should update as close to real-time as possible.
+Polkadot's state should update as close to real-time as possible.

-A global, unique history of everything that has happened so far is maintained.
+A global, unique history of everything that has happened is maintained.

+Notes:

+State consisting of account balances, chains, governance votes, etc.

 ---